GoogleChrome/developer.chrome.com/site/en/blog/third-party-scripts/index.md

 # How can Chrome help?

-Third-party resources being poor for performance is often a tragedy of the commons requiring a step-change in the underlying ecosystem dynamics.
+Third-party resources being poor for performance is regularly a challenge for developers, requiring a step-change in the underlying ecosystem dynamics.
 Chrome wants to drive innovation to achieve the following outcomes:

 1.  ***Find better ways of loading third-party resources on the web while not regressing user-experience or business outcomes.***